bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_1/tutorial_1.md

 ## Abstraction and Iterating on Iterators

 Now that you've got a working `my-row` function, let's use it to make an even more complicated image: a complete grid of whatever image someone inputs to our function.
-For example, say I wanted to make a grid (5 wide and 5 high) of outlined red circles:
+For example, say I wanted to make a grid (5 wide and 5 high) of outlined green circles:

 <img src="/assets/tutorial_1/my-grid.svg" alt="My Grid Example" width="33%"/>